The Soul Dam

 The Stream shoved.

-For an instant, heat wrapped around him—real heat.
-Pressure.
-Fusion.
+An an instant later heat wrapped around him—real heat.
+Real pressure.
+Real fusion.

 A living environment roaring so loudly it made the Soul Dam feel like a petty office tucked into the corner of something vast.